Chevrolet Cavalier: Toyota Cavalier

-The introduction of the Toyota Cavalier was not the first time the Cavalier was sold in Japan.
-Yanase Co., Ltd., a Japanese retail dealership that started importing European and North American vehicles soon after the end of World War II, sold various GM products including the Cavalier.
+The introduction of the Toyota Cavalier was not the first time the car had been sold in Japan.
+Yanase, a Japanese retail dealership that started importing European and North American vehicles soon after the end of World War II, sold various GM products including the Cavalier.
 When the decision was made to sell the Cavalier as a Toyota, this disrupted operations at Yanase.
 When the Toyota Cavalier was cancelled, Yanase continued to sell Chevrolet and other GM products.
 Yanase also provides complete maintenance services for all vehicles sold.

-Due to higher than typically average vehicle inspection costs, a fair number of these vehicles are exported out of Japan as Japanese used cars, most notably to Australia and New Zealand.
+Due to higher than typically average vehicle inspection costs, a fair number of these vehicles were exported out of Japan as Japanese used cars, most notably to Australia and New Zealand.
 Production of the Toyota Cavalier ceased in June 2000.
 Despite Toyota making considerable efforts to sell the Cavalier on the domestic market, the Japanese public perceived the quality of workmanship to not be up to the standard typically expected of locally built cars.
-The car was also introduced while Japan was in a recession following the 1991 collapse of the Japanese asset price bubble or "bubble economy."
+The car was also introduced while Japan was in a recession following the 1991 collapse of the Japanese asset price bubble or "bubble economy".

 Motorsport

 Kraft, a semi-factory supported Toyota team that competed in the All Japan Grand Touring Car Championship, raced a Toyota Cavalier in the GT300 class for the 1997 and 1998 seasons.
-The Cavalier GT300 car retained its front-wheel drive layout, but it was fitted with Bomex racing body and aerodynamic packages along with a 3S-GTE engine from a SW20 MR2 Turbo that was restricted to meet GT300's 300 horsepower limit.
+The Cavalier GT300 car retained its front-wheel drive layout, but was fitted with Bomex racing body and aerodynamic packages, along with a 3S-GTE engine from a SW20 MR2 Turbo that was restricted to meet GT300's 300 horsepower limit.

-Kraft debuted the Cavalier in the fourth round of the 1997 season as their second entry, accompanying the #6 Toyota MR2 (W20) that was racing full-time that year.
-Minoru Tanaka was signed as one of its drivers along with Kumi Sato, one of the only seven female racing drivers in both JGTC and Super GT.
-The Cavalier only finished 16th in its debut at Fuji, but Tanaka and Sato brought home a fourth place finish in the next round at Mine.
-The results from Mine was enough for Tanaka and Sato to finish 17th in the standings.
-Sato was retained for the 1998 season and was joined by Masaoki Nagashima in the first round, Junko Mihara in the second round and Akira Watanabe for the remainder of the year.
+Kraft debuted the Cavalier in the fourth round of the 1997 season as their second entry, accompanying the number 6 Toyota MR2 (W20) that was racing full-time that year.
+Minoru Tanaka was signed as one of its drivers, along with Kumi Sato, one of the only seven female racing drivers in both JGTC and Super GT.
+The Cavalier only finished 16th in its debut at Fuji Speedway, but Tanaka and Sato brought home a fourth-place finish in the next round at Mine Circuit.
+The results at Mine were enough for Tanaka and Sato to finish 17th in the standings.
+Sato was retained for the 1998 season, and was joined by Masaoki Nagashima in the first round, Junko Mihara in the second round, and Akira Watanabe for the remainder of the year.
 Sato and Watanabe scored three points finishes and finished 24th in that year's championship.
-It was to be the Cavalier's final year in JGTC as Kraft decided to replace it with a spaceframe Toyota AE86 for the 1999 season.
+1998 was to be the Cavalier's final year in the JGTC, as Kraft decided to replace it with a spaceframe Toyota AE86 for the 1999 season.

 Production

-Most Cavaliers were built at Lordstown Assembly, although they have also been produced at South Gate Assembly (1982 model year only), Lansing Car Assembly (1995-1998 coupes), Lansing Craft Centre (1995-2000 convertibles), Janesville Assembly, Ramos Arizpe Assembly, and Leeds Assembly.
+Most Cavaliers were built at Lordstown Assembly, although they were also produced at South Gate Assembly (1982 model year only), Lansing Car Assembly (1995-1998 coupes), Lansing Craft Centre (1995-2000 convertibles), Janesville Assembly, Ramos Arizpe Assembly and Leeds Assembly.
 The Cavalier was discontinued in 2005.